Hyundai i30: i30 Sedan

 The Hyundai Elantra (CN7) is sold as the i30 sedan in Australia, leveraging the use of the widely known "i30" nameplate there.

 Motorsport

-The Hyundai i30 N TCR is a racing version of the i30 N introduced in late 2017, developed under the TCR regulations.
+A TCR racing version of the i30 N has been raced by various customer teams since 2017.
 Gabriele Tarquini and M Racing-YMR won the 2018 World Touring Car Cup titles with the car.
 Tarquini's teammate Norbert Michelisz won a further drivers' cup in 2019.

 A version of the i30 was developed for Next Generation Touring Car regulations for competition in the British Touring Car Championship, with its debut coming in 2020.
-This version of the car was titled the "i30 Fastback N Performance".
-The BTCC version of the car saw success as well, with Tom Ingram driving the car to the drivers' championship in 2022 and 2025.
+This version of the car was titled the "i30 Fastback N Performance."
+The BTCC version of the car saw success, with Tom Ingram driving the car to the drivers' championship in 2022 and 2025.